CarsonBlin/ModernRansomwareAnalysis/README.md

 # Comprehensive Analysis of Modern Ransomware
 Semester-long project regarding the usage of Ransomware on modern ransomware.
+In this project, comparative analysis methodologies were used to implement and complete this project.

 # Information